Selecting Parallel In-domain Sentences for Neural Machine Translation Using Monolingual Texts: Data Selection Method

 Let $S$, $E$, $q$ and $d$ denote in-domain corpus, out-of-domain corpus, a vectorized search query and an embedded document entry, respectively, where $q\in S$ and $d\in E$.
 Let $k$ and $l$ be the number of sentences in the given corpora.
 Thus $S=\left \{q_1,q_2,\text{...},q_k\right \}$, $E=\left \{d_1,d_2,\text{...},d_l \right \}$ and $k\ll l$.
 According to these definitions, the cosine similarity is defined by Equation \ref{eq1} in our data selection method, where 32 is the number of dimensions.

 Based on the similarity measurement defined in Equation~\ref{eq1}, we rank our sentences and pick the top $n$ ($n = 6$ in our experiments) out-of-domain sentences, which are sorted in descending order, to build pseudo in-domain sub-corpora.
 Considering that sentences are chosen from an out-of-domain corpus and are distinct bitexts, no further operation is required before feeding those into an NMT system.
-The pseudocode for this procedure is given in Algorithm~\ref{alg}.

 In summary, our data selection method has four major steps: \begin{itemize} \item Step 1, the input data is converted into vectors using the embedding unit. \item Step 2, the vectors' dimensions are reduced to the lower dimensions. \item Step 3, we compute the similarity scores between each in-domain and out-of-domain vector. \item Step 4, vectors pairs are ranked according to their similarity score achieved from step 3. \end{itemize}